An excessive heat warning is in its second day as high temperatures continue in the Pahrump region.

-The warning, which kicked in at 10 a.m.
-Tuesday, was set to run until 8 p.m. today, Wednesday, June 12, for a widespread region that includes Pahrump, Amargosa Valley, Indian Springs and Las Vegas among multiple regional communities.
+The warning was set to run through 8 p.m.
+Thursday for a widespread area that also includes Death Valley National Park, Amargosa Valley, Indian Springs and the Las Vegas Valley.

 In a statement, the National Weather Service said that temperatures today and Thursday would range from 108 to 113 around Las Vegas, Pahrump and the Morongo Basin.

 “Temperatures in Death Valley National Park and in the Lower Colorado River Valley will range from 113 to 121 degrees.”

 The warning was issued this past weekend in anticipation of the heat arriving by Tuesday, Aug.
 20.

 “An excessive heat warning means that a prolonged period of dangerously hot temperatures will occur, creating a dangerous situation in which heat illnesses are likely if precautions are not taken,” the weather service said.
 “Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.”

 In a separate statement, the weather service said that those high temperatures today would be about six-to-eight degrees above normal, threatening some records.